 Gina blinked her eyes and tried to focus on her screen.
 She had a big project due in 2 hours, but her brain wasn’t cooperating with her.
 She plugged in her earphones and tried to wake up to the music, but 30 minutes later, she was still dragging.

 Peter listened to his assistant run down his list of tasks to do and, before she was done, he snapped at her.
 He immediately regretted it.
 He rarely raised his voice, especially not to staff members.
-He rubbed his head, took a sip of his coffee and told himself he needed to calm down.
+Also, he rubbed his head, took a sip of his coffee and told himself he needed to calm down.

 According to a report by CBS News, up to 75 percent of Americans may be functioning in a chronic state of dehydration, not only because they’re not drinking enough water but also because they’re drinking other beverages that can be mildly dehydrating.

-Water makes up about 75 percent body weight in infants and 55 percent body weight in elderly people and is essential to life.
+Tips for Staying Hydrated: Water makes up about 75 percent body weight in infants and 55 percent body weight in elderly people and is essential to life.
 Water performs a number of functions in the body, including the following:

 - Lubricates the joints